 Figure 17. above: Islamic calligraphy specimen

 Mughal princesses were also deeply engrossed in book reading and collection.
-Aurangzeb eldest daughter Zaib al-Nisa’s (1638-1702) was trained in the serious study of religious doctrine.
+Aurangzeb’s eldest daughter Zaib al-Nisa’s (1638-1702) was trained in the serious study of religious doctrine.
 She was known as an excellent scholar in several academic areas and as a literary figure and patron of some renown.
 She sang well and composed songs and planted many of the gardens of her day.
 Her royal court was an academy (Bait al-Uloom) where scholars in every subject were busy composing and compiling books.
 Books were dedicated to her.
 She had a large collection in her library.
 Her Diwan-e-Makhfi contained four hundred and twenty-one ghazals and penned the following books: Monis-ul-Roh, Zeb-ul Monsha’at and Zeb-ul-Tafasir.
 (Wikipedia) – Ziad, Zeenut (2002).
 The Magnificent Mughals.
 Oxford University Press.
 ISBN 9780195794441.

 The Mughal era saw an increase in the number of libraries developed by the nobles/elites.
 Each wished to beat out the other in the building of the library and in increasing the size of its collection.
 In Delhi Abd al-Rahim Khan-e- Khanan was raised in the household of Emperor Akbar.
 He was conversant in 5 languages including Portuguese.
 He developed a fabulous library.
 He had the privilege of having access to large collections in and outside the kingdom.
 His collection was used by many scholars and learned men.
 This bibliophile excelled in patronage of literature.
 Books from his library have been preserved in Raza Library Rampur, Khuda Bakhsh Library& Asiatic Society Library Calcutta.
 Mir Baqi was Nazim (director) of his library, and Kitabdar (librarian) was Maulana Ibrahim Naqqash.
 Library had 95 men on its staff.
-Muhammad Ameen Naqqash, a book-binder from Mashhad, Iran was a regular on its staff, and was employed on a salary of Rs.
+Muhammad Ameen Naqqash, a book-binder from Mashhad, Iran was a regular on its staff and was employed on a salary of Rs.
 500/- per month.
 Shuja of Shiraz was one of the scribes (katib) in 1590.
 Mulla Muhammad Hussain was an expert book-binder at the library.

-Similarly Nawab Ibrahim Khan, an influential noble of Delhi, had a rich library.
-Each book had the seal of library owner.
-Shaikh Faizi, a Persian scholar had a rich collection on medicine, poetry and philosophy.
+Similarly, Nawab Ibrahim Khan, an influential noble of Delhi, had a rich library.
+Each book had the seal of the library owner.
+Shaikh Faizi, a Persian scholar had a rich collection of medicine, poetry and philosophy.
 Khushro (1622) son of Emperor Jehangir regularly purchased books.
 Dara Shikoh (1659) paintings album is in India Office Library, London.
 As an erudite scholar, he had a huge collection of notable works.
 An example of his penmanship is his translations of 50 Upanishads from Sanskrit to Persian.
 The library established by Dara Shikoh in 1643 still exists on the grounds of Guru Gobind Singh Indraprastha University, Kashmiri Gate, and Delhi.

 The scholars of Lucknow, Daryaabad, Murshidabad and Bilgram had large personal libraries.
 People donated their books to the mosques, whereby places of worship became public libraries.